-Most SMB CRMs will not require too much management; however, they do need a champion in the business to manage the rollout, avoid CRM failure, and drive continued usage.
+Most SMB Customer Relationship Management Software will not require too much management; however, it will require a champion in the business to manage the rollout, avoid CRM failure, and drive continued usage.

 In terms of implementation (sometimes called onboarding), enterprise systems require an outside implementer.
 Leveraging the knowledge of a team who has done it before, makes work go quicker, and prevents backtracking.

 Whether the implementer is the vendor themselves or a vendor partner, these teams know how to implement correctly.